 Check out my modern-day memory keeping ideas for ways to maximise those memorable moments too!

-Feeling a little more ready for Thanksgiving day to roll around?
+Feeling a little more ready to host your first Thanksgiving dinner?

 I hope so!

 Just remember that no Thanksgiving dinner is EVER perfect.
 Seriously.
 Something will be burnt on the stove or forgotten in the fridge.
 Someone’s going to drink a little too much or spill gravy on the carpet.
 There are any number of things that can go wrong, but they won’t be the things that set the tone for the day.
 Friends, family and a decent slice of pie are the things that will get your toe over the line.

 So relax, enjoy, and nail Thanksgiving dinner this year.
 You’ve so got this!